 But be aware that there is more than one kind of synthetic brush.
 The two main types of fibers are polyester and nylon.

 Polyester paintbrushes not only keep their shape in water, but they also hold up to humidity and heat.

 Nylon paintbrushes will not wear out as readily, but they do not hold up as well when the temperature climbs.

 Brushes are sold in many sizes, from tiny detail brushes to 5-inch (or wider) brushes.
 If you are painting an average room, all you should need is a 4-inch brush with a straight edge, a 1 1/2-inch brush for sashes, and a 2-inch brush for trim.

 When buying brushes, don’t skimp on quality because it will show in the results.
-Look for many different lengths of bristles that are split at the ends (this allows the brush to hold more paint), packed tightly, and secured into a wooden handle with epoxy, not glue.
+Look for many different lengths of bristles that are split at the ends (this allows the brush to hold more paint).
+Bristles should be packed tightly and secured into a wooden handle with epoxy, not glue.

 Before purchasing, hold the brush as you would when painting.
 Make sure the brush is a comfortable weight and the grip feels good.